thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

     ) external ruleAdministratorOnly(_appManagerAddr) returns (uint32);
 ```

-The registering function in the protocol needs to receive the appManager address of the application in order to verify that the caller has Rule administrator privileges.
+The create function in the protocol needs to receive the appManager address of the application in order to verify that the caller has Rule administrator privileges.

-The registering function will return the protocol ID of the rule.
+The create function will return the protocol ID of the rule.

 ###### *see [TaggedRuleDataFacet](../../../src/economic/ruleStorage/TaggedRuleDataFacet.sol)*